 Estimating sample bias.
-Of the 880 completed interviews, 57.0% (n = 502) were conducted with women and 42.8% (n = 377) with men.7 Age ranged from 18 (n = 18; 2.1%) to 93 (n = 1; 0.1%) years.
+Of the 880 completed interviews, 57.0% (n = 502) were conducted with women and 42.8% (n = 377) with men.
+Age ranged from 18 (n = 18; 2.1%) to 93 (n = 1; 0.1%) years.
 The majority of respondents self-identified as white (n = 786, 90.3%), and more than three quarters (n = 686; 78.5%) had earned at least a bachelor's degree.
-The distributions of each sample as compared to the 2008-2012, five-year American Community Survey population estimates for the City of Boulder, Colorado (see Appendix K).
-Comparisons on gender, Hispanic/Latino ethnicity, race, highest level of education, annual household income and respondent age are provided.
+The distributions of each sample as compared to the 2008-2012 five-year American Community Survey population estimates for the City of Boulder, Colorado are displayed in Appendix K. Comparisons on gender, Hispanic/Latino ethnicity, race, highest level of education, annual household income and respondent age are provided.
 The survey sample was somewhat more educated, had higher income and was older than the general population.

 Questionnaire construction.
 The questionnaire was designed to obtain information on pertinent risk communication constructs about the first message people received about the Boulder flood, the first WEA message people received about the flood, and subsequent messages people may have received.
 The same theoretical constructs used in the experiments were included in the survey questionnaire, and where possible, identical question wording was used.
-The questionnaire (see Appendix L) was drafted, pre-tested, revised, pilottested and then finalized (IRB protocol: HSR-14-0232, 6/9/14).
+The questionnaire was drafted, pretested, revised, pilot-tested and then finalized (IRB protocol: HSR-14-0232, 6/9/14).
+See Appendix L for the full questionnaire.

 Pre-test and pilot.
-The questionnaire was pre-tested with interviewers and other project staff.
+The questionnaire was pretested with interviewers and other project staff.
 Adjustments were made based on these experiences.
 This was followed by a pilot study that occurred over a two-day period (6/10/14-6/11/14) and involved 30 respondents who experienced the Boulder Flood.
 Minor fine-tuning of question wording took place after this field test.

 Questionnaire administration.
-Interviews were conducted from 1:00 pm to 8:00 pm on weekdays and from 11:00 a.m. and 7:00 pm on weekends, local time.
-Interview length ranged from 11 minutes (n = 3; 0.3 percent) to 74 minutes (n = 1; 0.1 percent).
+Interviews were conducted from 1:00 pm to 8:00 pm on weekdays and from 11:00 am and 7:00 pm on weekends, local time.
+Interview length ranged from 11 minutes (n = 3; 0.3%) to 74 minutes (n = 1; 0.1%).
 The mean survey administration time was 26 minutes and 46 seconds, and the median time was 25 minutes.